cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Compliance Audit

-As [defined](https://csrc.nist.gov/glossary/term/compliance_audit) by NIST, a comprehensive review of an organization's adherence to governing documents such as whether a Certification Practice Statement satisfies the requirements of a Certificate Policy and whether an organization adheres to its Certification Practice Statement.
+As [defined](https://csrc.nist.gov/glossary/term/compliance_audit) by NIST, a comprehensive review of an organization's adherence to governing documents such as whether:

+ - A Certification Practice Statement satisfies the requirements of a Certificate Policy
+ - An organization adheres to its Certification Practice Statement.

 <!-- ## Comprehensive Pentest